cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     public async makeMove(): Promise<void>
     ```

-3. Then  in `makeMove`, make sure that the move is likely to be accepted, right after the existing code that extracts the move.
-It uses the read-only `StargateClient`, which is good, because like this players can look around as long as they can without being asked to disclose their address:
+3. In `makeMove` make sure that the move is likely to be accepted immediately after the existing code that extracts the move.
+It uses the read-only `StargateClient`, which allows players to look around without being asked to disclose their address:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/components/Game/GameContainer.tsx#L210-L222]
     const move: Position[] = keys.map((k: string): Position => k.split(",").map(Number) as Position)